natibnenmen/cial_dnb_ht/README.md

 #### Conclusions
 Seek it the best apporach.
 It consumes the memory of the ref dictionary only, and its run time is just about 20% slower.
 Obviously it has a limit when the input file increased, and potential solutions as I mentined above

+## What is still missing
+1. Testing on even larger input file
+2. Functional tests are missing